 The first thing I did was learn to recognize the mistakes I was making when it came to building my business that was slowing my business down.
 I am still growing for sure, but if I’d started to realized these mistakes sooner, I could have been seeing revenue, growth and a lot less stress in my business a year or so sooner.

 Maybe it’s because I’ve had a lot of experience in the different roles that come with dating but I see a lot of things the same way I see romance.
-Trying to figure out your work style is a little like kissing frogs, Often you figure out what doesn’t work far sooner than you find out what does… so let me save you some time and point out some of the biggest mistakes people make when trying to manage their life, their day job, and a side hustle.
+Trying to figure out your work style is a little like kissing frogs, Often you figure out what doesn’t work far sooner than you find out what does… so let me save you some time and point out some of the biggest mistakes people make when trying to manage their business.

 Focusing on Perfect

 Any time you put something out in the world with your name on it you probably want it to be pretty kick-ass, after all, your name is on it.
 So it’s easy to get stuck on perfection.
 I hate to say it, but you’re never going to reach perfection.
 So instead of getting stuff done you just keep finding yourself being unsatisfied with the little work you do complete because it isn’t perfect and therefore it never gets done.
 Done is better than perfect.
 Think of it this way how many programs or tools do you purchase that get an update or reboot.
 Sometimes you might think something is “perfect” only to discover once it’s out there that something is missing or not working correctly.
 Steve Jobs didn’t get the iPhone perfect the first time…see the multiple versions that have followed and continue to come out each year.

 Have you ever sat down with the intention of knocking out a few tasks with a to-do list that looks something like: